 Accessing the knowledge your reps need to do their jobs should not take them out of their workflows.
 Whether they’re in their inbox, CRM, or a support ticketing system, the knowledge they need should be there too.
 Web browser extension capabilities and AI make it much easier to keep knowledge relevant and top of mind at all times.

 Use templates to give consistency to your documentation.
 People will get accustomed to these frameworks and the information will feel much more digestible.

 When your reps are on a call, they shouldn’t be sifting through your knowledge base to find the answer to a one-off question.
 The whole point of the knowledge base is to keep the needle out of the haystack.

 Curious about knowledge management tools?
-Give Guru a try for free with our Starter plan!
+Give Guru a try for free!

 For rapidly growing teams, a tight, efficient, and thoughtful onboarding process is a must.
 Even when your onboarding is airtight, 70% of learning still comes from on-the-job experience, so your process can’t simply start and end with a stack of training documents.

 Strengthening your onboarding and training will get your reps meeting their quota more quickly and ensure that you’re retaining the best talent.

 A Bridge Group report surveyed 350 B2B SaaS companies and found that: